Session One will include:

 Recent sessions have included Managing Well Being in Schools and Developing the School Business Manager role.
 Relevant updates are also provided from departments within the Royal Borough of Greenwich, such as Human Resources, Payroll and Finance.

-- Will attend a school which is effectively resourced
+- attend a school which is effectively resourced

-- Will hear from various experts on whichever areas of their work are identified
+- hear from various experts on whichever areas of their work are identified

-- Will form links and collaborate, ensuring SBMs are more effective in their role
+- form links and collaborate, ensuring SBMs are more effective in their role

 School Business Managers